 Chartbook

 A chartbook is a comprehensive report that presents the most complete data available on a particular industry, specialty, or topic.
-For example, the Centers for Disease Control and Prevention has produced a chartbook to present all data available about health in the U.S. A chartbook may run between 100 and 300 pages.
+A chartbook may be over 100 pages in length.
 A majority of the document will be tables and figures with little narrative or discussion.
 The purpose is to illustrate all that is known about a given topic based solely on the most recent available data.

 General Rules